nestjs/docs.nestjs.com/content/application-context.md

       <code>select()</code>
     </td>
     <td>
-      Navigates through the module tree, for example, to pull out a specific instance from the selected module (used together with enabled strict mode).
+      Navigates through the modules graph, for example, to pull out a specific instance from the selected module (used together with enabled strict mode).
     </td>
   </tr>
 </table>

-> info **Hint** The root module is selected by default.
+> info **Hint** In non-strict mode, the root module is selected by default.
 In order to select any other module, you need to go through entire modules tree (step by step).